 3- A-Ma Temple

-Most people who visit Macau have A-Ma Temple at the top of the list.
-Built by fishermen in the 16th century in honour of the sea goddess, the temple is an impressive labyrinth of prayer halls, pavilions and courtyards linked by winding stone paths and moon-shaped gates.
+Built by fishermen in the 16th century, in honour of the sea goddess, the temple is an impressive labyrinth of prayer halls, pavilions and courtyards linked by winding stone paths and moon-shaped gates.

-Macau’s oldest temple was built in 1488 before the city was formed.
-A-Ma Temple sits on a rocky hill.
-Along the rock cliff behind the temple is a series of ancient inscriptions of classical Chinese poetry.
+A-Ma is Macau’s oldest temple, built in 1488 before the city was formed.
+As A-Ma Temple sits on a rocky hill, look along the rock cliff behind the temple for ancient inscriptions of classical Chinese poetry.

 The 15th-century temple is a working temple and lots of people come here to pray.
 Spend a couple of hours taking a leisurely walk to the top of the hill as the view is stunning.